RetroDECK/ES-DE/THEMES-DEV.md

     - Point around which the text will be rotated.
     - Default is `0.5 0.5`.
 * `metadata` - type: STRING
     - This displays the metadata values that are available for the game.
 If an invalid metadata field is defined, the text "unknown" will be printed.
 To use this property from the `system` view, you will first need to add a `gameselector` element.
+You can only define a single metadata value per datetime element.
     - Valid values:
     - `releasedate` - The release date of the game.
     - `lastplayed` - The time the game was last played.
 This will be displayed as a value relative to the current date and time by default, but can be overridden using the `displayRelative` property.